 All student-oriented information and communication technology (ICT) systems launched by CU Boulder must be tested for accessibility.
 Testing can be done on campus by the Accessibility and Usability Lab (AUL).

 Testing can also be done off campus by a vendor/supplier or a third-party consultant.
 All third-party testing must follow the standards approved by Dan Jones, CDAO (Chief Digital Accessibility Officer) and ICTARB (ICT Accessibility Review Board).

-For more information about the Accessibility and Usability Lab and their methodology, visit the AUL page on the Accessibility website.
+For more information about the Accessibility and Usability Lab and their methodology, visit the Digital Accessibility website.